Trails

 This trail is designated for walkers and runners.
 Only foot traffic is allowed on this two mile long trail.
 Distance markers along the route help you maintain consistent mileage.
 Special uses (strollers, children's bicycles with training wheels, tricycles and wheel chair users) are also permitted on this trail.
 This trail is not plowed in the winter.
 When it snows please use the plowed East Shore Recreation Trail.

-To enter the park near the East Shore Recreation or Shoreline Walking Trail from the south entrance (Griffin Visitor Center, Wegmans Playground, etc), click here for Google Maps.
-To enter at the north entrance (near Willow Bay) click here for Google Maps.
+To enter the park from the south entrance off Onondaga Lake Parkway/Route 370 (Griffin Visitor Center, Wegmans Playground, etc)click here for Google Maps.
+To enter at the north entrance off Long Branch Road (near Willow Bay) click here for Google Maps.

-Please note: The gates on both sides of the St. Joseph's Health Amphitheater section of the trail are closed at dusk the night before a concert and will remain closed until reopening at dawn the morning after the concert.
+Please note: The gates on both sides of the Empower FCU Amphitheater section of the trail are closed at dusk the night before a concert or special event and will remain closed until reopening at approximately 7:00am the morning after the concert or event.
 If there are concerts 2 days in a row the gates will remain closed throughout the second day.
 Closing dates/times are subject to change.
 Click here for concert dates.
 As always, the West Shore Trail parking lot located on Long Branch Road will be open and all trail users can access the West Shore Trail from this point.

 To access the West Shore Trail-North Entrance (across from Long Branch Park) Click here for Google Maps.